ttag-org/ttag/docs/webpack.md

 To be able to add translations you should add `.po` files and `extract` all tagged strings.
 Here are simple 2 steps to do this:

 ### Step 1.
 Create .po file
+`.po` file is a file for translators, it contains translations for the specific locale.
 To be able to create/modify/update `.po` files let's install `ttag-cli`.

 ```bash